Zeroing Neural Networks : an Introduction to Predictive Computations for Time-varying Matrix Problems via ZNN: Models and Applications of Discretized ZNN Matrix Methods

 We assume that the matrices and vectors all have real entries and that the given inequality problem has a unique solution for all $t_o \leq t \leq t_f \subset \RR$.
-Otherwise with subintervals of $[t_o,t_f]$ in which a given problem is unsolvable or has infinitely many solutions, the problem itself would become subject to potential bifurcations and thus well beyond the scope of this introductory survey paper.\\[1mm] In both situations (A) or (AC) it is customary to introduce a nonnegative 'slack variable' $u^{.^2}(t)$, see \cite{SW70} e.g., in order to replace the linear system with inequalities by a system of linear equations.
-The slack variable $u$ typically has nonnegative entries in the form of squares, i.e., $u^{.^2}(t) = [u_1^2(t); ...; u_\ell^2(t)]^T \in \RR^\ell$ with $\ell = m$ or $k$, depending on the type of time-varying inequality system.
-By using the special form of $u$, our models (A) and (AC) become \\[-6mm]
+Otherwise with subintervals of $[t_o,t_f]$ in which a given problem is unsolvable or has infinitely many solutions, the problem itself would become subject to potential bifurcations and thus well beyond the scope of this introductory ZNN survey paper.\\[1mm] In general, solving parametric NLPs with inequality constraints is a difficult problem.
+The `active set' -- the set of inequality constraints at their boundaries -- can change, there can be so-called weakly-active constraints where a constraint is active but its associated multiplier is zero or the Lagrange multipliers may not be unique (albeit contained within a bounded convex polytope).
+For example, \cite{RD95} addresses the problem of non-unique multipliers by solving a linear program.
+To avoid such difficulties here, we introduce the idea of `squared slack variables', see, e.g.\ \cite{SW70}, to replace the given system with linear inequalities by a system of linear equations.
+This is usually a dangerous move due to the potential for numerical instabilities, e.g.\ \cite{Ro76, FF17}, and arguably should not be used in practice.
+It may suffice as a motivating example.\\[2mm] The slack variable vector $u^{\texttt{.}2} \in \RR^\ell$ typically has non-negative entries in the form of real number squares, i.e., $u^{\texttt{.}2}(t) = {\tt [(u_1(t))^2; ~...~ ; (u_\ell(t))^2]} \in \RR^\ell$ for $u(t) = {\tt [u_1;~ ... ~; u_\ell]}$ in Matlab column vector notation with $\ell = m$ or $k$, depending on the type of time--varying inequality system {\bf (A)} or {\bf (AC)}.
+With $u$ our models {\bf (A)} and {\bf (AC)} become \\[-8mm]